-- Authentic Immersion in Scientific Research: SSEP precisely models the breadth and depth of real research by the professional community, including definition of a research program by a research team with PIs, Co-Is and Collaborators; writing proposals against a real proposal guideline with a formal evaluation rubric; a real 2-step proposal review process; formal NASA flight safety review for selected experiments; and an annual research conference at the Smithsonian National Air and Space Museum. - Deep Investment in Partnership: over 1,370 Local Partners, including: school districts, private schools, 34 NASA Space Grant lead colleges and universities, businesses, foundations, private philanthropists, and local research institutions providing science advisors. - High Profile National Partners: Smithsonian National Air and Space Museum, Nanoracks, International Space Station U.S. National Laboratory, Subaru of America, Inc, and Magellan Aerospace. - High Profile Program: garnering significant media coverage at local, regional, and national levels, over 1,280 articles to date; transport to the International Space Station aboard next generation commercial carriers: SpaceX Dragon, from Kennedy Space Center, FL, and Northrop Grumman Cygnus, from Mid-Atlantic Regional Spaceport, VA; student delegations at launches; experiments aboard U.S. National Lab on the International Space Station and overseen by an astronaut. - Breaking New Ground in Commercial Space: SSEP is the first pre-college STEM education program that is both a U.S. national initiative and implemented as an on-orbit commercial space venture. - Expansion internationally in 2012, with 14 communities that have participated in Canada (Manitoba, Ontario, Alberta, Nova Scotia, and British Columbia), and national programs in Brazil and Ukraine.
+- Authentic Immersion in Scientific Research: SSEP precisely models the breadth and depth of real research by the professional community, including definition of a research program by a research team with PIs, Co-Is and Collaborators; writing proposals against a real proposal guideline with a formal evaluation rubric; a real 2-step proposal review process; formal NASA flight safety review for selected experiments; and an annual research conference at the Smithsonian National Air and Space Museum. - Deep Investment in Partnership: over 1,500 Local Partners, including: school districts, private schools, 34 NASA Space Grant lead colleges and universities, businesses, foundations, private philanthropists, and local research institutions providing science advisors. - High Profile National Partners: Smithsonian National Air and Space Museum, Nanoracks, International Space Station (ISS) National Laboratory - High Profile Program: garnering significant media coverage at local, regional, and national levels, over 1,300 articles to date; transport to the International Space Station aboard next generation commercial carriers: SpaceX Dragon, from Kennedy Space Center, FL, and Northrop Grumman Cygnus, from Mid-Atlantic Regional Spaceport, VA; student delegations at launches; experiments aboard U.S. National Lab on the International Space Station and overseen by an astronaut. - Breaking New Ground in Commercial Space: SSEP is the first pre-college STEM education program that is both a U.S. national initiative and implemented as an on-orbit commercial space venture. - Expansion internationally in 2012, with 14 communities that have participated in Canada (Manitoba, Ontario, Alberta, Nova Scotia, and British Columbia), and national programs in Brazil and Ukraine.